simplyappdevs/cidr-calculator/README.md

 ## Why?

-> Eventhough I am not a network guy but understand these network concepts are fun.
+> Eventhough I am not a network guy but understandibg these network concepts are fun.
 So, I wanted a write a CIDR calculator app (Web, Mobile, and Desktop) and figured I started with a shared module that I can use.

 ## Notable Stacks